Achamanam- procedure

 8.Vamanaya Namaha - little finger, left ear

-9.Shridharaya Namaha - third (middle) finger, right shoulder
+9.Shridharaya Namaha - third (middle) finger, right

 10.Hrishikeshaya Namaha - third finger, left shoulder

-11.Padmanabhaya Namaha - four fingers (hand with thumb folded inwards), navel
+11.Padmanabhaya Namaha - four fingers (hand with thumb

 12.Damodaraya Namaha - four fingers, head.